AaronRutley/valetpress/readme.md

 - Delete the database for that project
 - Delete the directory for that project

 `vp help`
-- Display a summary of available commands
+- Will display a summary of available commands

 ##  Notes